Can You Buy a Home in NYC Without a Credit Check?

 Buying a Home Without a Credit Check

-• You may not want your credit checked if your score is bad or if you have no credit.
+• You may not want your credit checked if your score is bad or you have no credit.

 • Even if you have cash to buy a property, taking a mortgage helps you stay more liquid.